owen2345/camaleon-ecommerce/README.md

 * Configure your store
   - Payment Methods
   - Shipping Methods
-  - Product Attributes
   - Tax Rates
+  - Product Attributes (Optional)
-  - Create Products, Categories
+  - Create Products, Categories for products
-  - Site menus
+  - Add your product to your menus (Optional)
+  - Create your coupons (Optional)
 * Start Selling on http://localhost:3000

 ## Features